Stanley-Okwii/send-it-api/README.md

 This API is hosted at [send-it-api](https://sender-app.herokuapp.com) on [heroku](heroku.com)

 ## Features
- - Create user account
+ - Create a user account
- - Update account user name and password
+ - Update account user name, password and role
  - Get all users
  - Create a parcel delivery order
  - Update parcel details i.e status, current location and destination
  - Get all parcel delivery orders
+ - Get all parcel delivery orders owned by a given user
  - Get a specific parcel delivery order
  - Cancel a parcel delivery order

 ## End points
 ### User
 #### Sign up
-Send a `POST` request to `/api/v1/user` endpoint with request in `JSON` format.
-To sign up as admin, "role" should a value `admin`.
+A user can sign up by sending a `POST` request to `/api/v1/user` endpoint with request in `JSON` format.
+To sign up as admin, "role" should have a value `admin`.

 An example would be
 ```json